 St. Lucia

-Hey, fam!
+Bonjou, fanmi-a!
 I’m so excited to share a few highlights from my most recent girls trip to St. Lucia.
-From catamaran rides through the crystal clear waters of the Caribbean Ocean with the most unforgettable views of the Pitons, to harvesting our own cacao and enjoying the freshest foods the island has to offer… we absolutely loved this tropical escape.
+From catamaran rides through the crystal clear Caribbean waters and the most unforgettable views of the Pitons, to harvesting our own cacao and enjoying the freshest foods the island has to offer… we absolutely loved this tropical escape.

 Quick Hit List: